Viewdata: Keypad symbols: the sextile and the square

-Viewdata uses special symbols already widely available on telephone keypads: the "star" key and the "square" key, as formally standardised by the International Telecommunication Union.
-These are often treated as approximately corresponding to the ASCII asterisk (*) and number sign (#), which do not necessarily conform to the ITU specifications for the keypad symbols; the asterisk is also usually displayed smaller and raised.
+Viewdata uses special symbols already widely available on telephone keypads: the "star key" and the "square key", as formally recommended by the International Telecommunication Union.
+The ASCII asterisk (*) and number sign (#) are sometimes used instead because they are regular symbols on computer keyboards, although they do not match the ITU specification.
+On telephones, use of the number sign (hash symbol) has become the norm rather than the exception.

-These symbols appear as 'Sextile' and 'Viewdata square' in the Miscellaneous Symbols and Miscellaneous Technical Unicode blocks, respectively.
+These symbols appear as and in the Miscellaneous Symbols and Miscellaneous Technical Unicode blocks, respectively.
 The sextile was added due to its use in astrology, and the square had previously appeared in the BS_Viewdata character set, as a replacement for the underscore.

 In 2013, the German national body submitted a Unicode Technical Committee proposal to align the Unicode reference glyphs with the ITU specifications for these symbols, and annotate them as telephone keypad symbols on the code charts.
 As of 2019 (Unicode 12.1), these changes have not been accepted/implemented.

 Uses

 Travel industry

 As of 2015, Viewdata was still in use in the United Kingdom, mainly by the travel industry.
 Travel agents use it to look up the price and availability of package holidays and flights.
 Once they find what the customer is looking for they can place a booking.

-There are a number of factors still holding up a move to a Web-based standard.
-Viewdata is regarded within the industry as low-cost and reliable, travel consultants have been trained to use Viewdata and would need training to book holidays on the Internet, and tour operators cannot agree on a Web-based standard.
+As of 2019, Viewdata is only used by a handful of travel agents.